What is lead (Pb) and how could it impact me?

 Lead (Pb) is a natural but toxic heavy metal that is particularly detrimental to childhood development.
 Studies continue to identify decreases in IQ in children with blood lead levels previously thought to be safe.
 Contaminated soils can pose a health risk today as children play and accidentally ingest some soil dust.
 Children are most susceptible to the health impacts of lead because they are most likely to be exposed through frequent hand-to-mouth behavior, they have a higher biological uptake, and they are in crucial development stages.

-Why would lead (Pb) be in my backyard soil?
+Why would lead (Pb) be in NYC backyard soil?

-Brooklyn has a long industrial and residential history that may have caused environmental pollution with Pb.
+New York has a long industrial and residential history that may have caused environmental pollution with Pb.
 This includes presence of factories, incinerators, and the historical use of Pb in paint and gasoline.
 The legacy of Pb remains in soils as the levels of Pb may have built up over time.
-We are trying to better understand where high levels of Pb occur in our soils, and for this we would like to test soils in public areas and backyards for Pb.
+We are trying to better understand where high levels of Pb occur in our soils, and for this we would like to test soils in backyards for Pb.

 Who is working on the project?